caleb-james-smith/Cubical/README.md

 # Cubical

-Rubik's Cube Algorithm Android App built using Android Studio, Kotlin, and Jetpack Compose.
+Rubik's Cube Algorithm Android app built using Android Studio, Kotlin, and Jetpack Compose.

+## Test app on an Android phone

 To test your app on an Android phone (for example, Google Pixel 7) by connecting to your computer (for example, Macbook), follow these steps: